 The Confederate sign, mentioned by Beaumont, mocked Maj.
 Gen. Ambrose Burnside’s abortive ‘Mud March,’ begun on January 20.
 Mild weather and an easy march on the twentieth led Burnside to believe he had caught the enemy napping, but his confidence was dashed that evening as the skies opened and a torrent of rain soon made the roads impassable.
 Burnside canceled the short-lived offense on the twenty-third.
-Major Jones’s message of January 16, which mentions a Union crossing point near Snowden, suggests either an alternate plan on Burnside’s part or an attempt to deceive Lee.
+Major Jones’s message of January 16, which mentions a Union crossing point near Snowden, refers to Burnside’s original plan, which included an infantry attack across the Rappahannock at Muddy Creek.

 Mrs. Jane M. Gray resided at Traveler’s Rest, another Colonial Era home, along the Rappahannock River in lower Stafford County.
 Her husband, John Gray, inherited the property in 1854, and soon renovated and expanded the home into a stately mansion.
 Unlike Fannie Dade, no one doubted Mrs. Gray’s strong allegiance to the Southern cause.
 Brig.
 Gen. Marsena Patrick, Provost Marshal General, Army of the Potomac, visited Mrs. Gray several times, noting on November 29, 1862, “The night is cold, but pleasant & there is a moon that will, I hope, enable me to catch some spies that have crossed the River, & which, I think, are Mrs. Gray’s Protégés.”